Why Diet Controversies Are Misleading (And What Actually Works for Lasting Weight Loss)

 1. Most Fitness Content Is Designed to Sell—Not Help

-As a professional personal trainer who’s seen this industry from every angle, I can tell you: most fitness content isn’t educational.
+As a professional personal trainer who’s seen this industry from nearly every angle, I can tell you: most fitness content isn’t educational.
 It’s marketing.

 A protein company claims “most adults are dangerously low in protein.”